RE-IMAGINING RETAIL

 DAVID VS. GOLIATH: HOW SMALL BRANDS ARE WINNING

 Big isn’t always better.
-While large retailers grapple with legacy systems, agile brands are winning by being fast, focused, and fearless.
+While large retailers grapple with outdated legacy systems, slow decision-making, and rigid supply chains, agile brands are outpacing them by being fast, focused, and fearless - adapting quickly to trends, leveraging digital tools, and maintaining a deep connection with their audiences.

-Aritzia thrives by focusing on high-quality, exclusive products and storytelling (Real Simple, 2025).
+Aritzia has thrived by focusing on high-quality, exclusive products and storytelling, cultivating a loyal, fashion-conscious customer base willing to pay a premium (Real Simple, 2025).

 Glossier’s Social-First Domination